huyz/wp-java-applet-embed/readme.txt

 == Description ==

+(NOTE: This plugin was tested with WordPress 3.0.5 but is likely to be compatible with any WordPress after 2.5 including the latest 3.2)

 If you've ever tried to embed a Java applet in a post or page by inserting your usual `<applet>` or `<object>` tags, you would have noticed that WordPress doesn't recognize the tags and the tags disappear.
 This plugin